 How to Repair a Fascia Board

 Fascia boards are located along and under the roof’s edge.
 They usually bear the weight of the bottom row of the tiles and the guttering system.
 These boards are usually at a high risk of water damage due to this positioning.
 For this reason fascia boards rot far quicker than any other wood structure in the house.
+So knowing how to repair a fascia board is very useful information.

 Repairing these boards sometimes entails removing entire sections and disassembling gutters.
 All this while standing on a ladder.
 This is with a doubt a dangerous task and it will demand a lot of patience and caution to do.

-To repair a damaged fascia board you will need the following; lumber, a chisel, a circular saw, wood filler, caulking, a ladder or scaffolding, glue and some paint.
+To repair a fascia board you will need the following; lumber, a chisel, a circular saw, wood filler, caulking, a ladder or scaffolding, glue and some paint.
 A reciprocating saw is a much safer option compared to a circular saw regardless of its inferior performance.

 An extension ladder may not be ideal for this project since it would be difficult to position it against the boards.
 Instead a tall stepladder will be more stable for this scenario.
 Always place the ladder on an even and level surface for stability.